-2.7 Reporting
+2.8 Reporting

-Validation reporting is required to support the Board's decision to agree appropriate capital numbers based on the current syndicate risk profile.
+Validation reporting is required to support the board's decision to agree appropriate capital numbers based on the current syndicate risk profile.
 Reporting is expected to clearly reflect this primary purpose.
-Given the volume of work undertaken to support the validation, it is expected that additional detailed reporting is available to the Board or to Lloyd's.
+Given the volume of work undertaken to support the validation, it is expected that additional detailed reporting is available to the board and to Lloyd's.